In this article

 The legacy approach: Loopback

 The original Roaming Client (1.x) used a loopback interface to intercept and filter DNS traffic.
-This involved redirecting DNS requests to 127.0.0.1, where the agent could inspect and enforce policies.
+This involved redirecting DNS requests to 127.0.0.1, where the agent inspected the traffic and enforced policies.

 While effective for many years, this approach relied on undocumented and unsupported behaviors in macOS networking.